-The likes of iron-fortified cereals, pasta, and bread are a good source of whole grains that give a rich supply of iron for breastfeeding mothers.
+Iron-fortified cereals, pasta, and bread are good sources of whole grains that give breastfeeding mothers a rich supply of Iron.

-At times, iron, especially the non-heme one is not absorbed readily by the body.
-You can improve the absorption of iron by eating fruits that are rich in vitamin C, such as kiwis, grapefruit juice, oranges and strawberries.
+At times, Iron, especially the non-heme one, is not absorbed readily by the body.
+You can improve iron absorption by eating fruits rich in vitamin C, such as kiwis, grapefruit juice, oranges, and strawberries.

-Experts vouch for the high iron content contained in meat, especially in organ meat such as liver, carrying something like 5.2 to 9.9 mg of iron per serving.
-You can also consume more duck, lamb and chicken.
+Experts vouch for the high Iron content in meat, especially in organ meat such as liver, carrying something like 5.2 to 9.9 mg of Iron per serving.
+You can also consume more duck, lamb, and chicken.

-Eggs are another source of iron that can be incorporated as an integral part of your diet when nursing.
-Mothers who are breastfeeding can include at least 1 egg a day for breakfast.
+Eggs are another source of Iron that can be incorporated as an integral part of your diet when nursing.
+Breastfeeding mothers can include at least one egg a day for breakfast.

-Seafood such as shellfish is known to be very high in iron.
-Just consider the fact that a 3-oz can of clams carries around 23 mg of iron while 3-oz of cooked oysters contain around 10.2 mg of iron.
+Seafood such as shellfish is known to be very high in Iron.
+Just consider that a 3-oz can of clams carries around 23 mg of Iron while 3-oz of cooked oysters contain around 10.2 mg of Iron.

 By Jasmin Pannu